 The treatment of hides and skins with chemicals that react with the material in such a way as to prevent putrefaction in normal circumstances.
 Different tannin methods give rise to leathers with somewhat different degrees of resistance and slightly variable properties.
 Most leather is tanned with a solution of basic chrome sulphate, called chrome tanning, followed by the oldest method vegetable tanning.
 Minority tannages include alum, oil, and aldehydes.

 The old English term applied to the process of making leather with alum to distinguish it from tanning in a strict sense, the latter term having been originally confined to leather making with vegetable tanning agents.
 The English word has now become nearly obsolete, but in French the distinction between tannage and megissage is still strictly drawn.
+In the French region of Millau the tourist guide in 2015 explained “Millau gloves, made by the taweries and glovemakers that grew up here in the 12th century, are in great demand for their texture, sophistication and elegance.”

 A process of stretching leather at certain stages in the manufacture by tacking it on a frame or board.
 The method seems crude and slow, but is very effective for counteracting the shrinkage which follows certain operations, without applying excessive strains on particular portions of a piece.